 From changing engine oil, and checking the cooling system to changing timing belts or fuel filters, responsibilities are huge.
 For easy understanding, here we share 10 important tips for maintaining your car engine in good condition.

 1. You Should Change The Engine Oil Regularly

-The oil keeps all the engine components well lubricated, thus reducing chances for significant wear and tear.
+The oil keeps all the engine components well lubricated, thus reducing the chances of significant wear and tear.
 The oil also traps the sediments, dirt, and dust particles so that they cannot enter and jam the system.
 As a car owner, it is mandatory to check the oil levels each month and increase them whenever necessary.
 In addition, you should also check the oil filter so that all the oil junk is kept outside.